Why Field Service Risk Assessments are Critical: 4 Key Reasons

 PROTECTING YOUR STAFF HEALTH AND SAFETY 🦺

 When carried out properly, risk assessments can prevent injury and even loss of life when large machinery is involved.

 Every workplace could have hazards or potential risks that could cause ill health, injury or even damage to tools and equipment.
 Potential danger on any job can be reduced by following the five steps to conduct a risk assessment so that any risks are noted, and the work is adapted to protect those who are carrying out the job.

 With the right software, field service businesses can more easily manage risk assessments.
 For example, some software includes health and safety HR features, allowing you to attach risk assessments to individual jobs.

 Having all documentation digitally available for staff to access means everyone involved has transparency about the location’s risks and any measures that have been taken to protect those working at the site.

 If you don’t fill out effective risk assessments, you could cause a myriad of issues for your business.

+The end result?
 Not only will you incur the financial loss, but you could also end up with reputational damage from any incidents.
-Clients or field workers may not feel safe after an incident occurs that you may have been able to prevent, which could further affect your bottom line due to loss of business and resources.
+Moreover, clients or field workers may not feel safe after an incident occurs that you may have been able to prevent, which could further affect your bottom line due to loss of business and resources.

 The first question to arise when an accident happens is ‘who is at fault?’.